• Skip to primary navigation

 When everything is cooked, remove the tray from the oven and drizzle the sauce over the top.
 Alternatively serve with the sauce on the side.

-Should I prick the sausages before cooking them?
+Should I prick sausages before cooking them?

 There is no need to prick sausages with a knife before you cook them!